md-naim-hassan-saykat/bapil/reports/BAPIL_White_Paper_v1.md

 Establishing governance mechanisms early can help ensure that AI technologies are deployed responsibly and in alignment with national development priorities.

-#### 3. Expand National AI Research Capacity
+### 3. Expand National AI Research Capacity

-Long-term competitiveness in AI requires sustained investment in research infrastructure, talent development, and interdisciplinary collaboration.
+Long-term competitiveness in AI requires sustained investment in research infrastructure, talent development, and interdisciplinary collaboration [16, 27, 35, 36, 54–56, 63, 70, 73, 77].

 Key priorities may include: